Fulani in Niger

 Way of Life

 The majority of Niger’s Western Fulani are poor, illiterate, rural animal herders who are somewhat marginalized by neighbouring people groups.
-Most of them are sedentary but, with a nomadic history, they still take pride in considering themselves nomads.
+While most Fulani are no longer nomadic, they still take pride in their cultural history.
 The young men continue to travel many hundreds of kilometres on foot every year, leading their cattle to pasture and water.

 Increasing desertification has diminished the size and health of many herds and led to the necessity of planting crops.
 The staple of the Fulani diet is millet, corn, and sorghum, all of which they grow in their fields.
 Small gardens add vegetables to their diet.